Catholic church factsChristianity quiz

 Capuchins.
 Padre Pio, also known as Saint Pio of Pietrelcina, O.F.M.
 Cap.
 (1887-1968), was a friar, priest, stigmatist, and mystic, now venerated as a saint in the Roman Catholic Church.
 Born Francesco Forgione, he was given the name of Pius (Italian: Pio) when he joined the Order of Friars Minor Capuchin.
 Padre Pio became famous for exhibiting stigmata for most of his life, thereby generating much interest and controversy.
 He was both beatified (1999) and canonized (2002) by Pope John Paul II.

-In the fourteenth century.
+In the 14th century.
 The Avignon Papacy, also known as the Babylonian Captivity in church history, was a period from 1309-1376, when the popes lived in the French town of Avignon under the authority of French monarchs, rather than reside in Rome as had been tradition.